Meghan Markle and Prince Harry Bring (a Ginger!) Baby Archie to Event!

 Meghan Markle and Prince Harry Bring (a Ginger!)
-Baby Archie to Meet Archbishop Desmind Tutu: Pics!
+Baby Archie to Meet Archbishop Desmind Tutu

-On day three of Meghan Markle and Prince Harry’s Royal Tour of Africa, the couple finally gave their public what we’ve been waiting for — a peek at baby Archie!
+On day three of Meghan Markle and Prince Harry’s royal tour of Africa, the couple finally gave fans what they've been waiting for -- a peek at baby Archie!

-The 5-month-old cutie joined his parents for an important meeting with Archbishop Desmind Tutu on Wednesday in Cape Town, South Africa.
-And for those wondering, the precious tot IS, in fact, a ginger!
+The 4-month-old cutie joined his parents for an important meeting with Archbishop Desmind Tutu on Wednesday in Cape Town, South Africa, and for those wondering, the precious tot IS, in fact, a ginger like his dad!

-For his highly-anticipated appearance, Archie rocked a white onesie, light blue overalls, and cute little socks.
+For his highly anticipated appearance, Archie wore light blue striped overalls by H&M and Bonpoint ribbed socks.

-In a video on the Sussex Royal Instagram account, the little cutie flashes a sweet grin as his mom carries him and his dad makes silly faces.
+In a video on the Sussex Royal's Instagram account, the little cutie flashes a sweet grin as his mom carries him while his dad makes silly faces.

-The Duchess of Sussex wore a black and white printed dress while the Duke sported a sleek navy suit for the meeting.
+The Duchess of Sussex wore a navy and white printed Club Monaco silk dress sore the occasion and Duke sported a sleek navy suit.

-Meghan was overheard by Royal reporters calling Archie “an old soul” and Harry said of the cameras, “I think he’s used to it already.”
+Meghan, 38, was overheard by royal reporters calling Archie “an old soul” and Harry, 35, said of the cameras, “I think he’s used to it already.”

-It’s been a busy week already for the family as they have kicked off events in South Africa.
+It’s been a busy week already for the family as they have appeared at numerous events in South Africa.

 RELATED CONTENT: